 Understandably, then, traffic should play a role in where you chose to live.
 Prices may be higher next to the beach, downtown, and in the northern hills.
 If you chose an hour commute, you may want to die after a few months.
 Moving to Los Angeles goes better when you find a place close to your work so you can spend more time enjoying the city instead of the road.

-You Don’t Need a Car
+3) You Don’t Need a Car

 If you do get lucky and live close to work, you may be able to get around without a car.
 Public transit works well and any people ride electric scooters or take a Lyft or Uber to get around.
 If you’re single, chances are a roommate has a car.
 That will be enough to get you to the beach or grocery store when needed.

-Unfortunately, Los Angeles isn’t that bikeable of a city, nor is walking a great substitute for good wheels.
+Unfortunately, Los Angeles isn’t the most bikeable city, nor is walking a great substitute for a reliable car.
 However, this too will depend on your neighborhood.
 If you live and work downtown, everything is very walkable and bikeable.
-Walkscore.com can help you judge a neighborhood before you arrive.
+Walk Score can help you judge a neighborhood before you arrive.

-The Food, even Healthy Food, Abounds
+4) Food, even Healthy Food, Abounds

 Sure, Hollywood is a little vain… but it’s a ton of fun.
 You never know when you might see a star at a coffee shop or at an event.
 If you’re really star struck, you can check out the Hollywood Walk of Fame or even just drive around the neighborhoods of Beverly Hills.
 There is no shortage of touristy Hollywood activities.

 Entertainment in Los Angeles spans beyond the film industry, however.
 LA is home to great comedy clubs, interesting theatres, and is a must stop location for music tours.
 You’ll always have access to the best in entertainment.